1. Home

 To create a paid trial with a one-time payment we’re actually going to make some alterations to the subscription payment type.

-1. Billing Frequency – This isn’t so much important as the payment will be processed at the end of the trial period.
+2. Billing Frequency – This isn’t so important as the payment will be processed at the end of the trial period.

-6. Number of rebills – as we only want to charge the customer once after the trial we’re going to set this to 1.
+6. Number of rebills – since we only want to charge the customer once after the trial we’re going to set this to 1.

 By completing the above you can create a paid trial with a single payment after the trial.
 Beneath the details, you will have an overview of their payment and the total amount the customer will pay.